WarnerMedia/artemis/backend/engine/plugins/README.md

 ### Inventory

-Inventory plugins generate statistics such as technologies used or declared dependencies, either for purely informational or audit purposes (such as generating an SBOM).
+Inventory plugins generate statistics such as technologies used or declared dependencies, either for purely informational or audit purposes.

 These typically do not make judgements about the security impact of the data collected.